sinProject-Inc/talk/README.md

 npm install
 ```

-2. Create a database named twitter-app
+2. Create a database named talk
 3. Create a .env file by copying .env.example at the top level of the project
 4. rewrite the env file.
 5. Push the initial schema to the database: